Toda people: Lactase Persistence

 The Toda people exhibit one of the highest frequencies of lactase persistence on the Indian subcontinent, with levels comparable to those found in Northern European populations, despite having a steppe ancestry of only around 7.8%.
 This high prevalence is hypothesized to be the result of strong positive selection.
-The selection pressure in their mountainous environment likely favoured individuals with the ability to digest milk, reflecting their long-standing pastoral culture.
+The selection pressure in their mountainous environment very likely favoured individuals with the ability to digest milk, reflecting their long-standing pastoral culture.

 Traditional houses

 Many Toda abandoned their traditional distinctive huts for houses made of concrete, in the early 21st century, and a movement developed to build the traditional barrel-vaulted huts.
 From 1995 to 2005, forty new huts were built in this style.